If you feel like you are stuck in a job with no progression, it might be time to consider a new approach.

 Because real growth comes from taking a leadership role in your career development.

-The exploratory path
+Second, the exploratory path

 Exploring means going off the beaten path and trying new things.

-You can venture into new territory by expanding your role.
 One way to do this is to volunteer to help out with projects or functions outside of your normal responsibilities.

 You might offer to help your boss with something new.
 Or maybe you can assist a colleague in another area.
 You could work your way onto a project team or other cross-functional group.